eklchan/flashybird/README.md

 4. Enter your  API key into a new .env file in the FlashyBird folder.
 See example.env for syntax.

+5. Enter your computer's local IP in the .env folder.

 5. 🚀 Run expo start

+**NOTE** as a Dev version, be sure that all devices connected to the same wifi.

+# Images